bkim3395/grailed_backend/README.md

 ### User.find_disallowed_usernames

-This class methods returns ActiveRecord:Relation object of all users that have forbidden usernames.
+    This class method returns ActiveRecord:Relation object of all users that have forbidden usernames.

     DisallowedUsername.all returns 7 rows of forbidden usernames.
     Number of User rows with forbidden usernames (before altering db): 25

 ### User.resolve_duplicates(dry_run)